BartoszKaszuba/MovieInternet/README.md

 **Getting started with docker**

-What is docker
+What is docker container
-* Are like virtual machines, so 'micro computers' running on your computer
+* Containers are like virtual machines, so 'micro computers' running on your computer
   * Each their own operating system
   * Each their own isolated CPU
-    * Dockers can be easily added, removed, stopped, and started without affecting host or other dockers
+  * Containers can be easily added, removed, stopped, and started without affecting host or other dockers

-* A docker has a VERY specific job.
+* A container has a VERY specific job.
 They DONT simulate the entire computer like virtual machines
     * Jobs like running a MYSQL database or a NodeJS application

-* Dockers can be connected together
+* Containers can be connected together
+* IMPORTANT: What docker DOES is it's a way to build and run these containers and save them into templates

+What is docker image
+* Container image is a standardized package that includes all of the files, binaries, libraries, and configurations to run a container.
+* There are different container images, like:
+  * A PostgreSQL image.
+That image will package the database binaries, config files, and other dependencies.
+  * A Python web app image.
+That image will  include the Python runtime, your app code, and all of its dependencies.

+* TWO IMPORTANT principles
+  * Images CANT be modified after it's created.
+Can only create new images or add changes ON TOP OF IT
+  * Containers images are composed of layers.
+For example when the image is being built, one layer installs ubuntu, the second layer python.. and so forth

 Benefits
 * software on docker container can be deployed to any machine without compatibility issues